The Tooth Decay Process: How to Reverse It and Avoid a Cavity

 You can get fluoride by:

-• Drinking fluoridated water from a community water supply; about 73 percent of Americans served by a community water supply system receive fluoridated water.
-(If you have well water, see "Private Well Water and Fluoride" from the Centers for Disease Control and Prevention.)
+- Drinking fluoridated water from a community water supply; about 73 percent of Americans served by a community water supply system receive fluoridated water.
+(If you have well water, see Community Water Fluoridation Frequently Asked Questions and scroll to “How do I find out the fluoride content of my tap water?”)

 About Bottled Water